gjoncas/gjoncas.github.io/posts/2021-02-16-computational-psychoanalysis.markdown

 <center>![](/static/img/blog-posts/trees-clusters.png)</center>

-Murtagh uses this kind of clustering raises some provocative empirical evidence for the theory.
+Murtagh uses this kind of clustering to raise some provocative empirical evidence for the theory.
 One experiment took texts from the Brothers Grimm, Jane Austen, James Joyce, air accident reports, and a database of dream reports to measure their ultrametricity values (2012b).
 The Brothers Grimm and accidents were lowest, and did not noticeably differ.
 Jane Austen had a small but distinguishably higher value.